reynierg/websites-monitor/README.md

 # DESCRIPTION

-Websites monitor is a system for periodical monitoring of certain statistics related to the status of preconfigured websites.
+Websites monitor is a system for the periodic monitoring of certain statistics related to the status of preconfigured websites.
 The following parameters are persisted, regarding the status check of a website:
 - **url**: Url of the website checked